andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 - Customer: Microsoft – DocFx team
 - Project: Development of doclet for creation of Java docs using DocFx approach from Microsoft
 - Team size (devs): 1
-- GitHub repository on customer account: https://github.com/docascode/docfx-doclet
+- GitHub repository on a customer account: https://github.com/docascode/docfx-doclet

 Environment:
 - Java 11